As the world entered a much-dreaded lockdown: so did most Fitness & Wellness centers.

-2 weeks in self-isolation and I already can feel the lack of human interaction taking its toll on me.
+2 months into lockdown and I already can feel the lack of human interaction taking its toll on me.

 As I'm having one-way conversations with my new chum: Billy - the luxurious fern sitting in my kitchen (see picture below), I had a light bulb moment.
 What if I installed a space heater in my basement to recreate the atmosphere of my hot yoga classes now that my gym has closed?

 The Future of fitness after Lockdown is part of many more “new, weird, strange workout ideas" I have devised during this nationwide trend of self-isolation and social distancing as the government limits any social gatherings.